-The assumptions in (Hui et al 2003) are very stringent and do not consider other failure mechanisms than crack propagation nor the effect of strain stiffening on the crack tip stresses, but the general message should be that for materials where the cohesive strength exceeds the elastic modulus, a large highly stretched region of size of the order of Γ/E exists near the crack tip during crack propagation.
+The assumptions in (Hui et al., 2003) are very stringent and do not consider other failure mechanisms than crack propagation nor the effect of strain stiffening on the crack tip stresses, but the general message should be that for materials where the cohesive strength exceeds the elastic modulus, a large highly stretched region of size of the order of $\Gamma/E$ exists near the crack tip during crack propagation.

 Yet most real soft materials cannot deform to infinite strains with the same modulus and experience strain stiffening at large strains or damage micromechanisms at the molecular level, which modify the stress field.
 Hence, the tip of a blunted crack usually contains a highly stretched region very elongated in the tensile direction and rather narrow in the crack propagation direction.
-Such a highly stretched region at the tip of the crack has been simulated (Long et al 2011) and can be directly visualized nowadays by digital image correlation (Kwon et al 2011, Mzabi et al 2011).
-As shown in figure 32 for the tip of a crack in a filled styrene-butadiene rubber, the measured strain field directly ahead of the crack tip is not singular in both directions, but has been measured to decrease roughly as $x^{-0.4}$ in front of the crack tip and is nearly constant in the transverse direction over a height approaching 50-100 μ m very close to the tip.
+Such a highly stretched region at the tip of the crack has been simulated (Long et al., 2011) and can be directly visualized nowadays by digital image correlation (Mzabi et al., 2011, Kwon et al., 2011).
+As shown on Figure 32 for the tip of a crack in a filled styrenebutadiene rubber, the measured strain field directly ahead of the crack tip is not singular in both directions, but has been measured to decrease roughly as x-0.4 in front of the crack tip and is nearly constant in the transverse direction over a height approaching 50-100 μm very close the